 Children or babies

 I am Jewish.
+I am not Christian.
 I do not celebrate Easter or Christmas.
 I do not want to receive religious cards: thank you in advance for respecting that.

 My beloved spouse is a writer.
 His novel Revolutionary was published in 2014, and is a fictionalized account of his real-life ancestor, Deborah Samson, who in 1782 ran away from home and disguised herself as a man in order to fight in the continental army for American independence.
 If you like to read fiction or historical fiction, check it out here: http://alexmyerswriting.com/the-book/